Seth Eastman: Marriage and family

 During his first posting at Fort Snelling, Seth Eastman in 1830 married Wakan Inajin-win (Stands Sacred), the fifteen-year-old daughter of Cloud Man, a Dakotah (Santee Sioux) chief of French and Dakota ancestry, and his Dakota wife.
 Eastman was reassigned from Fort Snelling in 1832, soon after the birth of their daughter Winona (meaning First-born daughter).
 He declared his marriage ended when he was reassigned, as was typical of many European-American men who abandoned Indian women and their children.
 His daughter Winona was also known as Mary Nancy Eastman.

 Later she was named Wakantakawin in the Sioux tradition of marking life passages.
 She married a Santee Sioux and had five children with him, dying at the birth of the youngest, later known as Charles.
-After adopting Christianity following the Dakota Wars, her husband and two of their surviving sons took the Eastman surname.
+After adopting Christianity following the Dakota War of 1862, her husband and two of their surviving sons took the Eastman surname.
 Winona's eldest son Rev. John (Marpiyawaku Kida) Eastman became a Presbyterian missionary at Flandreau, South Dakota.
 Her youngest son, Charles Eastman, was the first Native American certified as a medical doctor, after earning his degree at Boston University.
 After returning to the West, where he served the government as a doctor at the Pine Ridge Reservation, he married Elaine Goodale, a European-American teacher from New England who was superintendent of the Indian schools in the region.
 Dr. Charles Eastman later worked for Native American rights.
 He also wrote several popular books about growing up in Dakota culture; some were translated into European languages and published on the Continent.

 In 1835, while stationed at West Point, Seth Eastman married a second time, to Mary Henderson, daughter of a Southern surgeon and granddaughter of Commodore Thomas Truxton.
 She and her family were from Warrenton, Virginia.
 The couple had five children together, some born during Eastman's extended assignment in the West when he returned to Fort Snelling for seven years as commanding officer.
 The couple were both interested in Dakota culture.
 Mary Eastman collected traditional stories and legends during their time at Fort Snelling, as preparation for a later book which her husband illustrated.

 Eastman is buried at Oak Hill Cemetery in Washington, D.C.